 Despite women proving their abilities on the track time and again, men in the medical establishment, media, and athletic associations have fought to keep women (or at least white women) fragile—and sometimes literally tried to push them out of the race (see Kathrine Switzer, Boston Marathon, 1967).
-Before there were running shoes for women, they ran barefoot or in nursing shoes.
-They ran without sports bras, which weren’t invented until 1977, or competed disguised as men.
-They faced down quack science, doctors who put them on bedrest, and newspaper reports that said women simply collapsed if they ran a mere 800 meters, just half a lap around the track.
-Still today, women face relentless attention to their physical bodies: Is she too strong, too masculine; is she even a woman?
+Yet before there were running shoes for women, they ran barefoot or in nursing shoes.
+They ran without sports bras, which weren’t invented until 1977, or disguised as men.
+They faced down doctors who put them on bed rest and newspaper reports that said women collapsed if they ran a mere eight hundred meters, just two laps around the track.
+Still today, women face relentless attention to their bodies: Is she too strong, too masculine?
+Is she even really a woman?

-Mertens transports us from that first boundary-breaking marathon in Greece, 1896, which Stamata Revithi successfully finished, to the earliest “officially” sanctioned women’s races of the 20th century, to the most intense running a person can participate in today, the ultra-marathons¾like the infamous Spine Race, whose current record holder is a woman.
+Mertens transports us from that first boundary-breaking marathon in Greece, 1896, to the earliest “official” women’s races of the twentieth century to today’s most intense ultramarathons like the infamous Spine Race, whose current record holder is a woman.
 By a lot.

-For readers of Good and Mad, Born to Run, and Fly Girls, Better Faster Farther takes us inside the lives, the races, and the victories of the women who redefined society’s image of strength and power.
+For readers of Good and Mad, Born to Run, and Fly Girls, Better Faster Farther takes us inside the lives and the victories of the women who have redefined society’s image of strength and power.

 "It is hard and frustrating—and ultimately inspiring—to read about how women have continually been dismissed throughout our sport's history.
 This book shows and credits so many of them, who hurdled roadblocks and continued to fight for their place.
 Better Faster Farther is a look behind the curtain that all women who love running and sport should read.”Kara Goucher, Olympic runner and New York Times-bestselling author of The Longest Race